bcgsc/unikseq/README.md

 or

-Usage: ./unikseqBloom.pl v1.0.0
+Usage: ./unikseq-Bloom.pl v1.0.0
  -i ingroup Bloom filter (required)
  -o outgroup Bloom filter (required)
 The rest of the options are the same.

 Bloom filter data structures are built with the writeBloom.pl utility included in the "tools"  directory.
-Both writeBloom.pl and unikseqBloom.pl have a library dependency (mentioned in the "Install" section above), with the pre-compiled library "BloomFilter.pm  BloomFilter.so" located in the "libexec" folder, "tools" directory.
+Both writeBloom.pl and unikseq-Bloom.pl have a library dependency (mentioned in the "Install" section above), with the pre-compiled library "BloomFilter.pm  BloomFilter.so" located in the "libexec" folder, "tools" directory.

 </pre>